ineza743/Galamsey/README.md

 Monitoringselection class provides the user with a menu in a form of buttons to pick the service he wants and after display data from the database to the console when the user clicks on VIEW STATISTICS.

-SHOWSTATS prints data from the database to the console.

 Monitoring_Gui calls all of the above methods.
 The first page is a login page and the user name is     admin    while the password is       1234